Augmenting software engineering with AI - The ai4se taxonomy and its use: Summary and Outlook

 The ideas presented in this paper have been developed through constructive dialogue in the Feldafinger Kreis, the German Testing Board and the Association for Software Quality and Education.
+The author would also like to express her sincere gratitude to the anonymous reviewers, whose insightful comments and constructive criticism significantly improved the quality and clarity of this work.

-The author acknowledges that while authored by her, the writing process was aided by AI tools, specifically ResearchRabbit for determining related work, and ChatGPT and DeepL for fine-tuning the wording.
+The author acknowledges that while authored by her, the writing process was aided by (AI) tools, specifically Google Scholar and ResearchRabbit for determining related work, and NotebookLM, ChatGPT and DeepL for fine-tuning the wording.

 The author has no competing interests to declare that are relevant to the content of this article.

 { }